Bareflank/hypervisor/bfdrivers/src/arch/linux/README.md

-## Compilation Instructions
+## Linux Driver Compilation Instructions

 Supported Linux distributions are:
 - Ubuntu 12.04, 14.04, 15.04, 15.10
 - Debian Jessie
 - Fedora 22, 23

 To compile bareflank, first start by downloading the repo, and running the setup-\<platform\>.sh script, which creates the cross compiler and sysroot that will be used later.

 ```
 cd ~/